itsreimau/ckptw-wabot/README.md

 # ckptw-wabot - WhatsApp Bot with @mengkodingan/ckptw

-> **Notes:** This script has been re-maintained.
+> **Warning:** This script is no longer maintained.

 ## Overview

 `ckptw-wabot` is a WhatsApp Bot built using the [@mengkodingan/ckptw](https://ckptw.mengkodingan.my.id/) library.
-This bot allows you to automate various tasks on WhatsApp, and it supports a modular architecture through plugins.
+This bot allows you to automate various tasks on WhatsApp, and it supports a modular architecture through commands.

 ## Features